citp/privacy-policy-historical/k/ka/kar/karmasandhan.com.md

-> *The following text is extracted and transformed from the karmasandhan.com privacy policy that was archived on 2014-07-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140718101939id_/http%3A//www.karmasandhan.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the karmasandhan.com privacy policy that was archived on 2015-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150613145207id_/http%3A//www.karmasandhan.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | West Bengal & Central Government Recruitment Portal
+# Privacy Policy|Karmasandhan.com: West Bengal & Central Govt.
+Recruitment News

 At **www.karmasandhan.com** , we give extreme importance to privacy of our visitors.
 We do not do anything hidden without knowledge of our visitors because it’s your right to know how we treat your privacy and so we have clearly outlines the types of information we ([www.karmasandan.com/](http://www.karmasandan.com/)) received and collect and also how it is used.
-If you want more information, feel free to write us anytime at: info@karmasandhan.com
+If you want more information, feel free to write us anytime at: moc.nahdnasamrak@noitamrofni

 **Information collected on voluntary basis:
 **We, [www.karmasandhan.com](http://www.karmasandhan.com/), collect personally identifiable information from the visitors to our website on a voluntary basis.
 Voluntary basis collected information may include: Name, E-mail address and telephone number.
 You provide us this information only when you choose subscribes our Newsletter or contact us through our embedded ‘Contact-us’ form for any queries.
 We use this information of yours only to respond your queries.
 We do not provide your information to any third parties. **